b-x-wu/b-x-wu/blog_posts/blog_post_1.md

 ---
-title: The First Blog Post
+title: The FIRST Blog Post
 datePublished: 2023-01-29
 ---
 # This is an h1